 A lot of things can be said about french interwar bombers, but good looking in a traditional sense isn’t one of them.
 They are big, bulky and very square.
 The Amiot 140, the Bloch MB.200, the Potez 540 and the Farman 220 are just a grasp from the list of these flying monstrosities.
 However there is beauty in being grotesque, and the Farman NC.223 is certainly that.

 The Farman F.220 Family started in 1929 after a request from the French air ministry for a four seat night bomber.
-The Farman F.220 protoype made it’s maiden flight in May 26 1932.
+The Farman F.220 prototype made it’s maiden flight in May 26 1932.

-It was a plane with a typical French interwar configuration; high mounted wings, a square fusulage and four Hispano-Suiza 12Lbr engines in a push-pull configuration in two gondolas beside the fusulage.
+It was a plane with a typical French interwar configuration; high mounted wings, a square fuselage and four Hispano-Suiza 12Lbr engines in a push-pull configuration in two gondolas beside the fuselage.

 While designed as a bomber, the F.220’s would actually serve as mail planes.

 The prototype was sold to Air France and converted to the F.220B mail plane and was given the name “Le centaure”.
 Later four more planes were ordered of the same type.